Here are the top 10 high school football teams of all-time. The list was compiled based on winning percentage, alumni, and facilities.

 By far the most well-known high school football team in the country, De La is so good they don't care about California state championships.
 They've been to 16-straight.

 What De La cares about is National Championships.
-They have six of them, and that's more than any other school in the nation.
+They have six of them.

 What De La is most known for is the longest winning streak in high school football history.
 De La didn't lose a game from 1992 to 2005—surviving a total of 151 games.
 The previous record was 72.
 It looked like the dynasty might be over after a few sketchy seasons in 2005 and 2006.